stimg/test-electrode/README.md

 Use Jest, Mocha, Enzym, Chai.

-Use Travis CI (http://travis-ci.org) to set up autmatical testing when you change code and make pushes into the repository.
+Use Travis CI (http://travis-ci.org) to set up automatic testing when you change code and make pushes into the repository.

+### Progressive web apps (PWA)

+A progressive web application in its simplest form is a web app that incorporates native app functions.
+For example, it might have the ability to go offline, implement push notifications, access GPU rendering, and so much more.
+PWA use service workers for each function.